futrime/lip/docs/en/tooth_json_file_reference.md

 ### Notes

 The tooth path must uniquely identify your tooth.
 For most teeth, the path is a URL where Lip can find the code.
-For teeth that won’t ever be downloaded directly, the module path can be just some name you control that will ensure uniqueness.
+For teeth that won’t ever be downloaded directly, the tooth path can be just some name you control that will ensure uniqueness.

 ## version